GNN2R: Weakly-Supervised Rationale-Providing Question Answering over Knowledge Graphs

-\textbf{The gated embedding update module} includes an attentional gate that determines to what extent entity embeddings should be updated with aggregated messages computed by \cref{equ:aggregated_message}.
-This module takes the final question embedding $\mathbf{q}$ as a reference.
-Specifically, for the entity $e$ that receives $\mathbf{m}^k$ in the \textit{k}-th layer, two attention scores $s^k_m$ and $s^k_e$ are respectively computed for $\mathbf{m}^k$ and the current entity embedding $\mathbf{e}^{k-1}$:
+\textbf{The gated embedding update module} includes an attentional gate that determines to what extent the embedding of $e$ should be updated with the aggregated message $\mathbf{m}^k$.
+This module utilizes the final question embedding $\mathbf{q}$ as the reference to compute two attention scores $s^k_m$ and $s^k_e$ for $\mathbf{m}^k$ and the current entity embedding $\mathbf{e}^{k-1}$, respectively: